daniel8lopes/omnia3/docs/pages/omnia3/API/omnia3_api_swagger.md

 // discover endpoints from metadata var discoveryClient = new DiscoveryClient("[Identity Endpoint]") {
-	//Policy = { RequireHttps = false } //uncomment the Policy parameter if you use a insecure connection };
+	//Policy = { RequireHttps = false } //uncomment the Policy property if you use a insecure connection };
 var discoEndpoint = await discoveryClient.GetAsync();
 if (!discoEndpoint.IsError)